rynmsh/log4net.http-appender/README.md

 context = HttpContext.Current when context for error log level

-Logging event sent in batched collection to service url
+Logging event sent in batched collection to service url, the project key and environment values will be headers (X-ProjectKey, X-Environment)

 ```
 {